mer-hybris/hadk.sailfishos.org/android.rst

 * ``hybris-recovery.img``: Recovery boot image
 * ``system/`` and ``root/``: HAL system libraries and binaries

-The expected disk usage for the source and binaries after ``mka hybris-hal`` is **16 GB** (as of 2014-02-18).
+The expected disk usage for the source and binaries after ``make hybris-hal`` is **16 GB** (as of 2014-02-18).

 For Supported Devices